||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture

 RAYMOND FRANK WALSER (1924-1996)

 As a small, independent contractor, Frank was recognized for his craftsmanship and attention to detail.
 He relied heavily on a small crew of yeomen-craftsmen who generally hailed from outlying areas of Wake and Johnston County.
 Frank gained local, state and national recognition for executing the design concepts of significant area architects such as James Fitzgibbon, George Matsumoto, Eduardo Catalano, Milton Small, Arthur McKimmon, Macon Smith, and Kenneth Scott, among others.
-Many of these Triangle architects became close personal friends.
+Many of these architects became close personal friends.

 Houses built by Frank Walser include: